imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="rp"><a/> Related projects

-vertx-effect uses the persistent Json from [json-values](https://github.com/imrafaelmerino/json-scala-values) [vertx-mongodb-effect](https://github.com/imrafaelmerino/vertx-mongodb-effect) to work with MongoDB using lambdas
+vertx-effect uses the persistent Json from [json-values](https://github.com/imrafaelmerino/json-scala-values).
+[vertx-mongodb-effect](https://github.com/imrafaelmerino/vertx-mongodb-effect) uses vertx-effect to work with MongoDB using lambdas.

 ## <a name="release"><a/> Release process
 Every time a tagged commit is pushed into master, a Travis CI build will be triggered automatically and